 What Saba Saba means, and why July 7

 Saba Saba is Swahili for “seven seven” — the seventh day of the seventh month.
-On that date in 1990, Kenyans defied Daniel arap Moi’s one-party state, and the crackdown that followed helped force the return of multiparty politics in 1991.
+On that date in 1990, Kenyans defied Daniel arap Moi’s one-party state, and the crackdown that followed helped bring multiparty politics back in 1991.

 The original rally at Nairobi’s Kamukunji grounds was broken up with batons and live fire, and its leaders were detained.
-Within a year the one-party clause was repealed and the era of single-party rule was over.
+Within a year the one-party clause was repealed and single-party rule was over.

 The anniversary has been a barometer of Kenyan dissent ever since.
 When grievances run high, Saba Saba swells; when politics cools, it passes quietly.